ct1/guides/git_production.md

-### Installing Git and Creating our Repository in Digital Ocean
+### Install Git and create Git repository in Digital Ocean
 1. Login to your VPS from command and install Git
 ```
 sudo apt-get update
 sudo apt-get install git-core
 ```

-2. Create Git folder to deploy to
+2. Create folder to deploy to
 ```
 cd /var
 mkdir repo && cd repo